Louisiana Department of Public Safety & Corrections: Division of Probation and Parole-Adult

-The Division of Probation and Parole-Adult, comprising twenty-one district offices throughout the state and a Headquarters Office in Baton Rouge, functions as a community services division.
+The Division of Probation and Parole-Adult, comprising twenty-two district offices throughout the state and a Headquarters Office in Baton Rouge, functions as a community services division.
 Officers of the division supervise adult felony offenders who are released to the community on probation, parole, diminution of sentence, or medical furlough.
 They have a broad range of duties from drug screening offenders, to executing parole warrants.
 Officers are commissioned, P.O.S.T. certified, law enforcement officers with arrest powers.
 They supervise offenders living in the community serving felony sentences outside of incarceration.
 They also supervise inmates in ten community rehabilitation centers (CRCs) and the intensive parole cases from institutional IMPACT (Intensive Motivational Program of Alternative Correctional Treatment).
 Officers in the division provide investigative services to decision-makers in the criminal justice system, including judges, the Parole and Pardon Boards, and the Governor's Office.
 They oversee collection of various criminal justice fees, supervision fees, and victim restitution.
-District offices are located in Alexandria, Amite, Baton Rouge, Chalmette, Clinton, Covington, Harvey, Lafayette, Lake Charles, Leesville, Minden, Monroe, Natchitoches, New Iberia, New Orleans, Port Allen, Shreveport, Tallulah, Thibodaux, and Ville Platte.
+District offices are located in Alexandria, Amite, Baton Rouge, Chalmette, Clinton, Covington, Donaldsonville, Harvey, Lafayette, Lake Charles, Leesville, Minden, Monroe, Natchitoches, New Iberia, New Orleans, Port Allen, Shreveport, Tallulah, Thibodaux, and Ville Platte.
 During FY 2002–03, officers supervised collection of more than $20,752,527.
 As of July 1, 2003, officers of the division were supervising 63,000 offenders.